What is Mental Health First Aid?

-Mental Health First Aid is an evidenced based public education program that teaches people the key skills needed to help someone with a mental health problem or crisis.
+Mental Health First Aid (MHFA) is an evidenced-based public education program that teaches people the key skills needed to help someone with a mental health problem or crisis.
 Mental Health First Aid focuses on the skills that can be used until professional help is obtained.
 Upon completion of this 8 hour training program, participants receive a Mental Health First Aid Certificate.

 Mental Health First Aid Training Dates